ianmjones/snippetpixie/README.md

 ## Knonw Issues

-* Only works with accessible applications with simple(ish) text entry
+* Only works with accessible applications with simple(ish) text entry.
-* Does not work with Electron based apps (probably because they have "very limited" support for ATK on Linux)
+* Does not work with Chromium/WebKit based browsers because they have "[very limited](https://www.chromium.org/developers/design-documents/accessibility#TOC-API-support)" support for [ATK on Linux](https://www.chromium.org/developers/accessibility/linux-accessibility).
+* Does not work with Electron based apps because they use Chrome under the hood.

 ## Roadmap

 * ~~Automatically add to Startup apps~~
-* Undo/Redo of snippet edits
 * ~~Export/Import snippets~~
-* Date/Time placeholders
+* Date/Time, clipboard, other snippets and cursor placeholders
 * Snippet search
 * Group snippets?
+* Undo/Redo of snippet edits
 * Right To Left (RTL) language support
 * Rich text?

 ## Building, Testing, and Installation

 You'll need the following dependencies to build:
+* meson
+* valac
+* appstream
+* desktop-file-utils
+* libatspi2.0-dev
+* libgee-0.8-dev
+* libglib2.0-dev
+* libgranite-dev
 * libgtk-3-dev
-* libgee-0.8-dev
-* libsqlite3-dev
 * libibus-1.0-dev
 * libjson-glib-dev
-* meson
+* libsqlite3-dev
-* valac
+* libx11-dev

 Run `meson build` to configure the build environment and then change to the build directory and run `ninja test` to build and run automated tests

     meson build --prefix=/usr
     cd build
     ninja test

+There's also a convenient `01-setup.sh` script that should need only be run once to set up the `build` directory.

+`02-build-bin.sh` is a neat way of building `build/com.github.bytepixie.snippetpixie` after changing the source while keeping the translation templates and language files up to date with any changes and running the automated tests.

 To install, use `ninja install`, then execute with `com.github.bytepixie.snippetpixie`